 With the number of Boston based jobs exceeding the resident labor force by more than double, the City is the recipient of many daily commuters.
-Between 1970 and 2000 (2010 data from the Census Bureau has not been released as of this printing), the number of non-Suffolk County residents commuting to jobs in Suffolk County increased over 40% to nearly 328,000 (Figure 2).
-And, as Boston has continually become a better place to live, more
+Between 1970 and 2010, the number of non-Suffolk County residents commuting to jobs in Suffolk County increased over 50% to nearly 350,000 (Figure 2).
+And, as Boston has continually become a better place to live, more residents are choosing to live in the City and commute out for their jobs.
+From the City's population low point in 1980, the number of Suffolk County residents, in 2000, commuting to jobs